Kajabi/gilded-rose-java/README.md

 - The Quality of an item is never negative

-- "Aged" items actually increases in Quality the older they get
+- "Aged" items actually increase in Quality the older they get

 - The Quality of an item is never more than 50, unless "Legendary"